Rylee9951/Coin-Cloud-Angular-Dev-Test-Boiler-Plate/README.md

 The mocked backend can be used as a datasource for the application.
 It is started with `npm run backend-mock` and served on port 9080.
 The proxy.config.js of the Angular development server is already set up to use this backend.

 # Test Requirements
-## 1 - Clone this repo as a Boiler Plate
+## 1 - Fork this repo as a Boiler Plate
 Node Version - v16.13.2

 ## 2 - Build a 2 page application